 Like Windows, Ubuntu and Fedora too slow down the more software you install on it, though the decrease in performance isn’t as noticeable as in Windows.

 Ubuntu LTS: LTS stands for Long Term Support.
 The LTS version is the stable version of Ubuntu and is released once every 2 years.
-The current LTS version is 12.04.
+The current LTS version is 20.04.3 (Focal Fossa).

-Ubuntu Standard Release: Also called the ‘non-LTS’ version, this is released once every six months.
-The current standard release version is 13.10.
+Ubuntu Standard Release: Also called the “non-LTS” version, this is released once every six months.
+The latest version of the current standard release is 21.04 (Hirsute Hippo).

-There’s a reason why Ubuntu boasts nearly 20M users — it is easier to use, has a better UI, and a larger software library.
+There’s a reason why Ubuntu boasts 25M users — it is easier to use and has a better UI and a larger software library.
 If you are looking for a replacement for Windows, pick Ubuntu.
-If you want a no-frills, pure GNOME experience and are comfortable with the slightly steep learning curve, choose Fedora instead.
+If you want a no-frills, pure GNOME desktop experience and are comfortable with the slightly steep learning curve, choose Fedora instead.

 Top courses in Linux

 Get a subscription to a library of online courses and digital learning tools for your organization with Udemy for Business.